 - LARGE($E$5:$E$12, COUNTIF($E$5:$E$12, “>”&TODAY()))

-Finally, the LARGE function is used to find the largest dates.
+The LARGE function is used to find the largest dates.

-- If the k value is a negative number.
+- The k value is negative.

 Things to Remember